 If an employer is impressed enough with your cover letter and portfolio, they’ll now want to look at your resume.
 You’ve got to make it stand out.
 As a designer, ensure your resume shows great design skills in its layout and form.
 Have a sentence outlining your career objective in the beginning.
 Be sure to:

-- List your skills, especially if you’re also a web developer.
+- List your skills, especially if you’re Web Designer or Developer.

 - Include only the experience that’s relevant to the job you’re applying for – that stint you had flipping burgers part-time in college may not be necessary.
 This gives you more space to elaborate on relevant work experience.